cperryk/browserify-extract-registry/README.md

 }
 ```

+## Plugin configuration

+* `outputFile` - Write the registy to the specified file path.
+* `callback` - Callback.
+First argument is an error, and the second is the registry object.
+* `validateRegistry` - Boolean.
+Default: `false`.
+Check that each module's dependency is in the registry.
+If not and `outputFile` is set, throws error.
+If not and `callback` is set, passes error as first argument.
+* `sortDeps` - Boolean.
+Default: `false`.
+Sort each module's dependency array in the registry, allowing deterministic registries.

 ## Why does this exist?

 This plugin is designed for scenarios in which you need outside access to a bundle's dependencies.